barry-waldbaum-rl/reat-vm-setup/README.md

 cp -r .ssh/ vnc_docker/ssh
 ```

-11. Create Dockerfile that will be used to build the VNC Docker image on the base VM (you will not run the VNC container on the base VM, only student instances because it needs to pass in the instance's private IP).
+11. Create Dockerfile that will be used to build the VNC Docker image on the base VM (you only run VNC container in student instance startup scripts because the container needs to receive the instance's private IP to append to SSH alias commands).

 ```bash
 cat << EOF > vnc_docker/Dockerfile